 SoftAssert in TestNG helps to collect all the assertions throughout the

 @Test method.
 And to see assertions result at the end of the test, we have to invoke

-SoftAssert don't throw an exception when an assert fails.
+SoftAssert don't throw an exception when an assert fails, but it records the failure.
 The test execution will continue with the next step after the assert statement.
+Calling

 As we know, TestNG provides default html reports with basic information like No. of tests passed, failed, skipped and time taken to execute these tests in milliseconds.
 But you may not find it very helpful as the reports generated by TestNG has very little information.

 IMethodInterceptor is used to alter/modify the list of test methods to be executed by TestNG.

 IMethodInterceptor interface which has just one method to implement

 'intercept(java.util.List, using this method we can reorder the list of test methods and return List of IMethodInstance which TestNG runs.
 TestNG will now run these test methods in the same order which is found in the returned list.

 In previous tutorial we have seen executing testng.xml tests from command line.
 Now here we will look into executing testng.xml using batch file (.bat) file.
 A batch file (.bat) is used in DOS and Windows, which is an unformatted text file that consists of a series of commands to be executed by the command line interpreter.